Political persuasion (and manipulation) is an art, but also a science.

 And as Ronald Reagan became the embodiment of freedom and capitalism, so America became the embodiment of freedom and capitalism in a mutually reinforcing cycle.

-Reagan also had the historical advantage of having a natural big enemy with communist URSS.
+Reagan also had the historical advantage of having a natural big enemy with the communist USSR.

-But Reagan taking on the former URSS wasn’t just a president persuading another president, it was the embodiment of freedom and capitalistic power taking on the failed communist experiment.
+But Reagan taking on the former USSR wasn’t just a president persuading another president, it was the embodiment of freedom and capitalistic power taking on the failed communist experiment.